 Browsers may also come a sandbox, a built-in VPN integration and anti-phishing protection.
 Let’s take a quick look at what these three things are:

 Sandbox: A Sandbox handles each tab as an individual process in your task manager.
 This means it is very hard for websites to manipulate other sites you’re visiting or your device itself.

 VPN Integration: A VPN is a great feature that some browsers provide.
 VPN’s hide your real IP address when browsing.
 This means it’s much harder for you to be personally identified when browsing online.

-Anti-phishing protection: A browser may have some built in ability to help protect users from phishing attacks.
-A phishing attack is very popular hacking technique whereby individuals are mislead into clicking on malicious links that direct them to websites which either load malware onto their device or encourage users to inadvertently part with sensitive information such as usernames and passwords.
+Anti-phishing protection: A browser may have some built-in ability to help protect users from phishing attacks.
+A phishing attack is a very popular hacking technique whereby individuals are misled into clicking on malicious links that direct them to websites that either load malware onto their device or encourage users to inadvertently part with sensitive information such as usernames and passwords.

 Browsers are also constantly developing new methods to protect you from fingerprinting.
 This is where you are tracked by a remote website or service without your consent.
 You can use the Electronic Frontier Foundation tool to see how well your browser is (or isn’t!) protecting you from this kind of tracking.

 Now we’re looked at some of the ways browsers can protect you, let’s see which ones actually do.

 The Tor Project provide what is considered one of the best tools you can use for privacy and freedom when browsing online.
 It is free, open-source, and is maintained by the Tor Project and a community of volunteers worldwide.